tireddy2/pqc-for-engineers/draft-ar-pquip-pqc-engineers.md

 # Acknowledgements
 {:numbered="false"}

 It leverages text from https://github.com/paulehoffman/post-quantum-for-engineers/blob/main/pqc-for-engineers.md.
+Thanks to Dan Wing and Florence D for the discussion and comments.